isabelxklee/react-lecture/README.md

 ## DELETE deliverables

 #### 1. In `TeamMember.jsx`, create an event handler for the "Remove" button.
+* Create a helper method that gets invoked when the user clicks on the `Remove` button for a team member.
+* The helper method should include a fetch DELETE request to `localhost:3000/team-members/id`.
+* Add an `onClick` event handler for this button that invokes the above helper method.

 #### 2. Write a helper method in `App.js` that deletes an existing team member in the local state.
+* Inside the helper method, use the `filter()` array method to filter out the team member that's being deleted.
+* Save the return value of this iteration to a new variable.
+* Invoke `setState()` to update the local state.
+The new value for the team members attribute should be the newly created variable.

 #### 3. Send down our new helper method as props to `TeamContainer.jsx`.